Brentwood area of Los Angeles, California 90049 – Real Estate – Homes & Condominiums For Sale

 One of the two campuses of Mount St. Mary’s College, a Roman Catholic liberal arts college for women, is located in the hills above Brentwood (the other is located in downtown Los Angeles, near USC).

-Brentwood, California 90049 Real Estate, Condominiums & Homes For Sale
+Brentwood Real Estate & Homes For Sale

 -